Glowyrm/Tsampi_Dendryllio.JS/README.md

 # Tsampi_Dendryllio.JS
-A simple demonstration of the Tsampi Federated Protocol concept using shared markdown files
+A simple demonstration of the Tsampi Protocol concept using shared markdown files